 BUT YOU HAVEN’T REALLY SEEN ROME IF YOU HAVEN’T BEEN TO….

 I use this as an example, because I went to Rome and didn’t bother going to the Spanish Steps, or the Trevi Fountain.
 I had been travelling for weeks.
-I was tired.
-I wasn’t that interested.
+Was extremely tired.
+Not that interested.
 Instead, I had the best pizza ever, visited a pride festival and bought some books at a mall.
 And I had a great time.
 Similar to my point above, travelling is about doing the things that you want to do.
 Don’t worry about the big-ticket items if they don’t interest you.
 If you don’t like food that much, there is no point going to a Michelin starred restaurant.
 If you hate modern art, don’t bother visiting the Pompidou Centre.
 Don’t force yourself to visit cathedral after cathedral if they don’t interest you in the least.
 If you want to spend your whole time in Barcelona admiring modern architecture or local coffee houses, and nothing more, that is okay.
 Find your happy place and enjoy it.